The Reward Model Selection Crisis in Personalized Alignment: Introduction

-\textbf{Implications:} For practitioners, use ICL-RAG at scale.
-For researchers, RM accuracy is broken—evaluate on ground-truth completions.
-The field needs behavioral benchmarks like \textsc{Pref-LaMP}, analogous to GSM8K/MMLU for general RLHF.
+\textbf{Implications:} For practitioners, use simple ICL-RAG in preference to published personal reward methods.
+For researchers, take an end-to-end perspective: co-design and co-evaluate reward personalization with policy adaptation strategies and evaluate generation quality as well as ranking.
+Use \textsc{Pref-LaMP} and develop more benchmarks with ground-truth completions, analogous to GSM8K/MMLU for general RLHF.